-One important benefit of sequence mining is to automatically find all the possible sequences, because it is not humanly possible to think all possible sequence combinations.
-Therefore it is not possible to write SQL queries for every possible combination, yet it takes quite some time to run such queries for even very small set of items (pages).
-There are commercially available data warehouses, such as the one found in Microsoft Commerce Server 2000, which allow users to query the related databases but it is practically impossible to come up with every single combination of SQL queries to replace sequence mining.
+One important benefit of sequence mining is to automatically find all the possible sequences, because it is not humanly possible to consider all the possible sequence combinations.
+Therefore it is not possible to write SQL queries for every single possible combination, yet it takes quite some time to run such queries for even very small set of items (pages.)
+There are commercially available data warehouses, such as the one found in Microsoft Commerce Server 2000, which allow users to query the related databases but it is practically impossible to come up with all the combinations of SQL queries to replace sequence mining.
+Moreover, such strategy will only be suitable for a static web site.
+For the commercial web sites that change almost constantly in terms of both content and structure, that is quite unacceptable and cumbersome.